LuiCat/ArduinoTaikoController/README.md

 # ArduinoTaikoController

-Sketch for Arduino Leonardo/Micro based taiko game controller circuit for PC and Nintendo Switch
+Sketch for Arduino Leonardo/Micro based controller circuit for taiko games on PC and Nintendo Switch

 ## Software Setup